luftywiranda13/generator-bunny/README.md

 git push -u origin master
 ```

-Manually do initial publishing to npm. **remember you only need to do this once**
+Manually do initial publishing to npm. **remember you only need to do this once**.
 ```sh
 npm publish
 ```